Joseignlave1/Joseignlave1/README.md

 <h4>-Currently studying Computer Engineering </h4>
 <h4>-Seeking professional experience in a project that motivates me and helps me grow every day, enhancing my skills in what I love most: coding.</h4>

-<h4 align = "center">Feel free to reach out for employment opportunities or to have a chat.</h4>
+<h4 align = "center">Feel free to reach out for employment opportunities or to have a chat 😺.</h4>

 <div align ="left">